barriern/scripts-simus-ichthyop-indo/README.md

 ## Script description

+In this section, the scripts used to generate the Indonesian simulations are described.

+> [!WARNING]
-The scripts must be run in the following order:
+> The scripts need to be run in the order below

+> [!CAUTION]
+> You will need to update the scripts to change the paths

 1) `download_data.py`